The God Of Faith Teaching: The Eternal God Or A"Faith God" Among Little Gods?

 In an instant Hinn's less than forthcoming candor admitted that the concept originated from a far less inspired position: that of the weird rumination of a deceased Pentecostal minister's Bible commentary.
 The only thing surprising about this is that Hinn so freely admitted to it - and that his startling example is typical of just how "inspired" the self-anointed expositors of lost truth are who comprise many of the leading voices of the Faith movement.

 With such a severity of error, Hinn therefore rightly deserved the censure he has received since then.
 He's apparently not learned from either this gaffe or his others.
 In 1998, during a telecast of "This Is Your Day," a ministry colleague of ours watched as Hinn prayed during a service murmuring " ..
 Father, Father, Father ..
 Son, Son, Son ..
 Holy Ghost, Holy Ghost, Holy Ghost."
 The litany jolted him upright and he felt Hinn's prayer was based upon his 9-membered Godhead belief, and he stared at the TV screen and cried out "heresy!"
 It is certainly nothing we wanted to hear about but it seems that indeed, as has been observed by critics of Hinn's ministerial shortcomings, the same old "Benny" always ends up returning back to his roots.
-His famous renunciation of the "prosperity gospel" in the early 1990's now is a memory of little more than window dressing since he is as enamored with it as always - and Benny's once again pronouncing God's judgment upon his critics, as ferally as other Faith ministry leaders have in the past (Click here to view this venom by Real Video).
+His famous renunciation of the "prosperity gospel" in the early 1990's now is a memory of little more than window dressing since he is as enamored with it as always - and Benny's once again pronouncing God's judgment upon his critics, as ferally as other Faith ministry leaders have in the past (Click here to view this venom by another video clip).

 What Faith Teaching Really Is Based Upon - The Denial Of The Cross Of Christ